andresromerouy/UMDataWeek-2023/[UM-01] Term deposits.md

 ## The data set

-The data for this example come from the previous phone campaign of the bank, which involved a total of 45,211 contacts.
+The data for this lecture come from the previous phone campaign of the bank, which involved a total of 45,211 contacts.
 During that campaign, an attractive long-term deposit application, with good interest rates, was offered.
 The contacts led to 5,289 subscriptions, a 11.7% **conversion rate**.

 The data set combines demographic data with data about the interaction of the client and the bank.
 The original variables have been transformed into **dummy variables** (1/0) so they can be directly entered in an equation: